 The start of every year brings with it some uncertainties but it seems as though 2017 brings more than most.

-From President Trump and Brexit to a closer than expected Australian election, the headlines of 2016 were peppered with themes of change and disruption.
-2017 promises more of the same.
+The headlines of 2016 were peppered with themes of change and disruption, and 2017 promises to be filled with more of the same.

 “Companies worldwide are bracing for a year of uncertainty,” Mitchell told Insurance Business